smn/txsyncml/README.rst

 Stages of a SyncML Session
 --------------------------

-- Pkg #1 init
+- Pkg #1 client initialization package
-- Pkg #2 creds challenge or OK (authenticated for session)
+- Pkg #2 server init package
-- Pkg #3 init finish, start of sync
+- Pkg #3 client modification
-- Pkg #4 server status + sync from server
+- Pkg #4 server modifications
-- Pkg #5 client status
+- Pkg #5 mapping of data ids
-- Pkg #6 map acks to client
+- Pkg #6 mapping status

+An initialization package generally contains the following information:

+- Device capabilities
+- Requested databases access, type of sync desired
+- Authentication information
+- Sync anchors

+A modification package generally contains the following information:

+- Synchronization commands: add, replace, delete, move ...
+- Data ids and contents associated with these commands (except for delete)

+A mapping package (only sent by client) generally contains the following information:

+- Mapping information (a couple of LUID and GUID for each new item added from server)

 |travis|_ |coveralls|_